Crackdown on E-Liquid Packaging Which Mimics Food

 • Tinted Brew, Inc – V’Nilla Cookies & Milk

-• Next Day Vapor Products (owned by Cosmic Fog Vapors LLC) – Whip’d Strawberry
+• Next Day Vapour Products (owned by Cosmic Fog Vapours LLC) – Whip’d Strawberry

 • Omnia E-Liquid – Twirly Pop

 • Warrender Enterprise Inc./Lifted Liquids and E-Liquid Retail – Vape Heads Sour Smurf Sauce